 - Primulas (Primroses) – available in vivacious colours ideal for naturalising as they will self-seed freely.

 - Violas – flower from October to May, so you can enjoy months of wonderful colour.

 - Sweet William – loved for their sweet scent, fabulous colours and long-lasting blooms.

-- Bumper bedding pack – 50 plants including five different varieties offers excellent value for money.
+- Bumper bedding pack – a lot of plants including different varieties and excellent value for money.